 2. Key Deadlines and Penalties for Late Filing

 Statutory accounts for private companies are due within nine months of the end of the accounting period, while public companies have a six-month deadline.
 The company tax return must be submitted within 12 months of the end of the accounting period.
-For corporation tax payments, the deadline is nine months and one day after the end of the accounting period.
+For Corporation Tax payments, the deadline is nine months and one day after the end of the accounting period (unless quarterly instalments apply).

 ---|---|